Koryčany: History

 The first written mention of Koryčany is from 1321.
 In 1349, Koryčany was first referred to as a market town.
 The Cimburk Castle was built here between 1327 and 1333 and became the centre of the estate.
-In the 17th century the castle lost its importance, and in 1720 it was abandoned.
+In the 17th century, the castle lost its importance, and was abandoned in 1720.

 The Jewish population was first documented in 1567.
 The community was at its peak in the mid-19th century.
 The last four families disappeared as a result of the Holocaust.

 In 1967, Koryčany was promoted to a town.
 The formerly separate municipalities of Jestřabice and Lískovec were joined to Koryčany in 1976.

 Transport

 There are no major roads passing through the municipality.
 The railway that starts here is unused.